Managing applications of district heating networks and CHP

 The combination is scalable and equally suitable for individual sites and community networks.
 CHP/DHC is a proven technology that provides heating to homes, businesses and industrial premises.
 Climate change, pollution and rising energy costs have driven demand for new installations.
-In the UK there are now over 17,000 DHC networks.

 Concentrated and distributed generation

 Local DHC networks typically use a concentrated generation model.
 Boilers and CHP systems are housed in a strategically located plant room connected to consumers through a network of heavily insulated pipes.
-This approach minimises the expenditure on generation equipment infrastructure, including fuel supplies, plant housing, network connections, exhaust management and security.
+This approach minimizes the expenditure on generation equipment infrastructure, including fuel supplies, plant housing, network connections, exhaust management and security.
 However, it introduces a single point of failure where a catastrophic event, such as a plant room fire, could disable the whole network.

 Community DHC networks typically use a distributed model of generating heat on-site at the individual developments served.
 Distributed generation adds resilience and reduces transmission heat loss.
 However, distributed generation increases the total heat network cost because multiple plant rooms are needed, each with their own fuel supplies, network connections, waste management and security.

 Choosing the correct application for CHP/DHC